Unpoetical

 Sadly is the most unpoetical

-Of all creative creatures.
+Character of all creative creatures.

-But a substandard poet,
+But a no-talent substandard poet,

 With third-rate lines so unlyrical

-Is such ‘a distinguished genius;
+Is feted ‘such a distinguished genius;

 The dimmer their verses gleam,